 Marketing analytics software will provide a user-friendly front-end interface to the powerful decision tree algorithms.
-It will have additional modules that are now not part of the decision tree approach.
+It will have additional modules not part of the decision tree approach.
 Companies will have more computers that will help them make better decisions.

 Research in this area will expand beyond the optimal use of past data into new regions of powerful modeling techniques such as genetic algorithms and neural networks.
 The study also included a dramatic example of how a “good” decision tree can forecast future market changes.”

-Decision tree algorithm will make it easier for companies to develop segmentation models, customer lifetime value models, and customer predicted scores for strategic marketing decisions.
+The decision tree algorithms will make it easier for companies to develop segmentation models, customer lifetime value models, and customer-predicted scores for strategic marketing decisions.

 The marketing analytics models will be based on artificial intelligence systems that mimic the human brain’s ability to take in complex data and make sense of it.
 These systems will help marketers make better decisions faster by providing consumers with what they want, when and how they want it, and how much they are willing to pay.

 Wherever your preferences and habits leave a digital trace, they can be incorporated into an algorithm that predicts your next purchase or behavior.
 For example, a computer program could track your web searches and the websites you visit to determine your interests.
 It could check your traffic flow between websites to see what captures your attention.
-It could watch the goods you purchase on the Internet and the goods you take home from the mall.
+It could watch the goods you purchase online and those you take home from the mall.
 And it could look for clues on social networks to see what your friends are reading or frequenting.

-Decision Tree Algorithms are being used to make more accurate decisions in such diverse fields as business, politics, medicine, education, and engineering.
+Decision Tree Algorithms are used to make more accurate decisions in diverse fields such as business, politics, medicine, education, and engineering.

-Marketing decisions will be dynamic, automated, and contain expert intelligence features.
-Algorithms will continuously track changes in customer behavior and update the strategy on an ongoing basis, selecting new offers and promotions for customers based on their reactions.
+Marketing decisions will be dynamic and automated and contain expert intelligence features.
+Algorithms will continuously track changes in customer behavior and update the strategy constantly, selecting new offers and promotions for customers based on their reactions.

 The “tree” will be the new visualization model for the Internet.
 It will be interactive, allowing users to zoom in and click on any portion of the “tree” to obtain more information.
-This technology will leverage the Internet’s power to provide visual representations of data and, at the same time, will allow customers to “consume” as much information as they can handle.
+This technology will leverage the Internet’s power to provide visual representations of data and, simultaneously, allow customers to “consume” as much information as they can handle.

-Decision trees will be used to analyze seemingly unrelated but informative data to make more informed decisions.
+Decision trees will analyze seemingly unrelated but informative data to make more informed decisions.
 It could be a tool to improve the business strategy of the company.

-Big data technologies and big data algorithms will continue to influence the marketing landscape.
+Big data technologies and algorithms will continue to influence the marketing landscape.
 For example, marketers will use data mining tools to uncover insights and other helpful information from their existing databases.

-The power of big data will allow the development of even more complex and sophisticated models that will predict consumers’ future behavior based on their cohort’s behavior, indicating how consumers will behave, how they will buy specific products, buy particular services, and so on.
+The power of big data will allow the development of even more complex and sophisticated models that will predict consumers’ future behavior based on their cohort’s behavior, indicating how consumers will behave, buy specific products, buy particular services, and so on.

-Tree-based (decision tree) processing will be the platform of choice for modeling and decision-making in complex problems as a marketer.
+Tree-based (decision tree) processing will be the platform for modeling and decision-making in complex problems as a marketer.

 Big data sets will be analyzed using natural language programming logic to find segmented, targeted marketing opportunities that maximize return on marketing expenditures.